TaylorJonesTRT/MovieMatch/readme.md

 Now cd into the frontend folder and also run `npm i` to install all needed packages

-Run the following command `npm start` and everything should be running!
+Run the following command `npm start` in both the backend and frontend folders and everything should be running!

 ---